Leach, Oklahoma

 Leach is an unincorporated community and census-designated place (CDP) in southwestern Delaware County, Oklahoma, United States, along U.S. Route 412 and 412 Alternate.
-The population was 237 at the 2010 census.
+As of the 2020 census, Leach had a population of 249.

 History

+The locale started under the name of Ulm, changing to Leach on February 20, 1897, and appearing under the latter name in a 1911 Rand-McNally map of the county.
 The community has the name of J. R. Leach, an early settler.

 On May 20, 2019, a nocturnal EF2 tornado was reported to have caused extensive damage in the vicinity of Leach.

 Geography

 Leach is located in southwestern Delaware County and is 7 mi west of the town of Kansas and 16 mi east of Locust Grove.

 According to the United States Census Bureau, the Leach CDP has a total area of 14.9 km2, all land.